cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/2_public.md

 This brief background introduces the vibrant community and fast-paced evolution of the space from which Cosmos would emerge.

-Today we can see two broader trends in the development and adoption of blockchain technology: public blockchains and managed/private blockchains.
+Today we can see two broad trends in the development and adoption of blockchain technology: public blockchains and managed/private blockchains.
 Understanding this distinction will be important to your understanding of Cosmos.
+Cosmos is applicable to both use-cases and, importantly, enables seamless interoperability that has challenged predecessors.

 Let us start by diving into public blockchains and their most known examples, Bitcoin and Ethereum.